How do you read a knee MRI

 Evaluate bones: Inspect the bones for signs of fractures, bone contusions, tumors, or degenerative changes such as osteoarthritis.

 Assess ligaments: Examine the integrity and appearance of the ACL, PCL, MCL, and LCL, looking for signs of tears, sprains, or inflammation.
+An example of an ACL tear is here

 Inspect menisci: Carefully review the medial and lateral menisci for tears, degeneration, or displacement.